leafsphp/docs/src/docs/modules/http/index.md

 ::: info
 Cookies and session are independent modules which are not added to the Http module.
 This is because, the use of session and cookies is relatively low in APIs.
 If you however want to use sessions and cookies, you can read their guides for information on them.
 :::

+## Request

+This is a developer friendly interface which allows you to interact with data coming into your application.
+[Read the docs](/docs/modules/http/request)

+## Response

+This interface allows you to output data from your application in different forms.
+[Read the docs](/docs/modules/http/response)

+## Headers

+This interface allows you to manage headers in your application.
+[Read the docs](/docs/modules/http/headers)

+## Session (module)

+This module allows you to manage session in your application.
+[Read the docs](/docs/modules/session/)

+## Cookies (module)

+This module allows you to manage cookies in your application.
+[Read the docs](/docs/modules/cookies)